 Now you need to make sure you keep them around.
 High ticket customers typically have dedicated customer success managers.
 These staff can live in the same Appointlet account and simply be assigned to a different set of meetings types.
 For example, you may set up quarterly business reviews as a service.
 With direct meeting links, your team can bypass the sales funnel content we’ve discussed and invite customers directly to a meeting with their CSM.

-I hope that this has been an enlightening foray into the fundamentals of a high ticket sales funnel.
 If you want to learn more about Appointlet, sign up for a free 15-day trial and contact us with any questions you have about your scheduling scenario.
 Text support is available Monday through Friday during business hours.
 We look forward to connecting and doing what we can to get you on board!